xizhonghua/origami-research/papers/IROS/2015/GRS-MPUFS.md

 human synergies.

 ### Summary
 Partion the configuration spaces into zones according to the first-order synergies (velocity).
-Expansion in each zone has different weight along each axis according to the synergies.
+Fos-RRT expansion in each zone has different weights along each axis according to the synergies.

 ### Pros
 * More nature solutions